goekezie/CloudArchitecture/README.md

 The yaml files can be found in the respective folders.
 Some require more context like the ones below;

 ## Kubernetes The Not So Hard Way
-I created a cloudformation template to manually set up a simple kubernetes cluster on 3 ubuntu vm's( one master and two worker nodes) in a custom vpc with subnet &n internet gateway.
-The config was done using userdata ofcourse you will need to add the worker nodes manually.
+I created a cloudformation template to automate the process of manually setting up a simple kubernetes cluster on 3 ubuntu vm's( one master and two worker nodes) in a custom vpc with subnet &n internet gateway.
+The config was done using userdata ofcourse you will need to add the worker nodes manually(still working on a possible ssm solution).

 ![Photo](https://github.com/goekezie/CloudArchitecture/blob/main/AWS/thenotsohardway.png)